open-telemetry/oteps/text/0165-instrumentation-api.md

 attributes with the registered `AttributesExtractor`s.

 - `Context start(Context context, Attributes requestAttributes)`: Called at the start of a request
-- `void end(Context context, Attributes responseAttributes)`: Called at the end of a request
+- `void end(Context context, Attributes responseAttributes, Throwable error)`: Called at the end of a request

 One major use case we have found for these listeners is to compute metrics.
 A `RequestListener` is implemented to populate HTTP server metrics [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation-api/src/main/java/io/opentelemetry/instrumentation/api/instrumenter/http/HttpServerMetrics.java).